 For those who love automobiles, our Society welcomes new members to

 join the Derby Bentley Society.
 Membership is easy.
-One way is to
+First step is to

 join the Rolls Royce